Skip to content

 Release steps

-just ci-setup
+just github-release

 Manual steps (if needed)